Akshat2512/Crime-Prediction/README.md

 - Database:
 The MySQL database in our application serves as the central repository for user-related data.
 It stores information about users, authentication credentials, and other profile details.
-Database is connected through SSH tunneling protocol
-  "The SSH tunnel ensures that communication between servers is securely encrypted.
+Database is connected through SSH tunneling protocol.
+The SSH tunnel ensures that communication between servers is securely encrypted.
 It establishes a protected channel over an insecure network, preventing eavesdropping or interception of sensitive data"

 Here's the System Architecture Diagram of this Application:
 <p align="center">